 My biggest influences for my paintings are from growing up at the west entrance to Yellowstone National Park, in the small town of West Yellowstone.

 My house sat next to the park boundary line and I spent my days wandering through the woods exploring.
-The days from my childhood are reflected in my paintings through texture.
-The process I use to build up layers of paint to achieve various textures are inspired by the Rocky Mountains.
-Things like pine trees with their rough bark and oozing sap.
-The pine needles laying like a blanket covering the dry rocky soil.
-Mountainous landscapes cutting in and out of tree lines revealing deep, rich colors, along with extreme textures from the rocky terrain.
-Wildflowers bloomed in unexpected settings providing beautiful pops of bright colors.
+Those days from my childhood are reflected in my paintings through texture.
+My process I use to build up layers of paint to achieve various textures are inspired by the Rocky Mountains.
+Things like pine trees with their rough bark and oozing sap, pine needles laying like a blanket covering the dry rocky soil or mountainous landscapes cutting in and out of tree lines revealing deep, rich colors, along with extreme textures from the rocky terrain.
+Wildflowers blooming in unexpected settings provided beautiful pops of bright colors.